Xevion/v1.xevion.dev/app/templates/hidden_help.md

 The `showfull` parameter is very simple.
 This requests that the page load with high quality images instead of the default thumbnail quality image.
-The Gelbooru API provides multiple links for any given image, one of which is a link for the thumnbail.
+The Gelbooru API provides multiple links for any given image, one of which is a link for the thumbnail.
 The Gelbooru site staff prefer that sites like mine link to the thumbnail image, of which this parameter does.
-The thumnbail image is of significantly lower quality, but it lowers loading time for both you, as well as reduce load on the Gelbooru CDN.
+The thumbnail image is of significantly lower quality, but it lowers loading time for both you, as well as reduce load on the Gelbooru CDN.
 Out of respect for them, we ask that this parameter be kept on, as to view the full high quality version of the image, you need but click on the image itself.

 ##### Example